keithn/vsvimguide/README.md

 ## .vsvimrc

-This is where you can map keys to vim commands (it lives in your windows user home directory).
-VsVim allows you to bind things to visual studio, and by extension, resharper.
+This is where you can map keys like the traditional vim editor (it lives in your windows user home directory).
+VsVim also allows you to bind things to visual studio commands, and by extension, resharper.
 The following are a number of useful bindings

 ```
 set ignorecase